Edy Rahmayadi

-Edy Rahmayadi (born 10 March 1961) is an Indonesian politician and former general who is the governor of North Sumatra.
+Edy Rahmayadi (born 10 March 1961) is an Indonesian politician and former general who served as the governor of North Sumatra between 2018 and 2023.
 He is a former lieutenant general in the Indonesian Army, commanding Kostrad between 2015 and 2018.
 Additionally, he was also chairman of PSSI between 2016 and 2019.

 A 1985 graduate of the Indonesian Military Academy, he spent 25 years serving in Kodam I/Bukit Barisan and several more years outside before becoming the military region's commander and later Kostrad commander.
 After resigning from his military posts, he defeated Djarot Saiful Hidayat in the 2018 election to become governor.

 Background

 Edy was born in Sabang, Aceh on 10 March 1961.
 His father Rachman Ishaq was a captain of Deli Malay descent in the armed forces who was assigned there, while his mother was of Javanese descent.

 After graduating from high school in Medan, he entered university at North Sumatra Islamic University.